-Painters will be required to present work each month in Composition, in drawing or painting from the Figure, in drawing or painting from the Head; and to participate in such Concours and examinations as are announced during the season.
+Painters will be required to present work each month in Composition, in drawing or painting from the Figure, in drawing or painting from the Head; and to participate in the Concours and examinations as set forth below.

 Sculptors will be required to present each month work done in the Life Modelling Class and a composition in clay or wax.
-They are required to participate in such Concours and examinations as are announced during the season.
+They are required to participate in the Concours and examinations as set forth below.